Libyan cuisine

-The cuisine of Libya is Arab and Mediterranean with Italian influence.
-One of the most popular Libyan dishes is bazin, an unleavened bread prepared with barley, water and salt.
+Mutton is the most frequently consumed meat throughout the country, while camel meat is more typical in southern regions.
+One of the most recognizable Libyan dishes is bazin, an unleavened bread prepared with barley, water and salt.
 Bazin is prepared by boiling barley flour in water and then beating it to create a dough using a magraf, which is a unique stick designed for this purpose.
-Pork consumption is forbidden, in accordance with Sharia, the religious laws of Islam.